The excursion to the island of Nueva Tabarca is one of the classic and most charming plans to enjoy a great day in the Costa Blanca (Alicante).

 It is another of the most popular dishes in the gastronomy of the area.
 Instead of using rice, thick noodles are used but with the same ingredients as a seafood paella: fish, squid, seafood…etc.

 Like the caldero, it is a fishermen’s dish that used to use the morralla that nobody wanted to elaborate a broth or stock, together with ñoras and alioli (garlic mayonnaise).
 Then separately (a banda), the broth is cooked with rice and separately a stew in which floats the aioli, potato and shredded fish.
 This way you get two dishes in one and believe me, it’s delicious!

 Tabarca Island "slow travel

-Tabarca is sometimes promoted as a plan for the “mass tourism” of sun and beach, but Tabarca is much more than that, especially if you decide to spend a night on the island and enjoy the tranquility that is breathed when the last ship of the afternoon has sailed or out of season.
+Tabarca is sometimes promoted as a plan for the “mass tourism” of sun and beach, but Tabarca is much more than thatespecially if you decide to spend one night on the island and enjoy the peace of mind that one breathes when the last ship of the evening has sailed or out of season.